 CR net investment in plant (3160)

-DFA will periodically adjust for the interest component (using a high-level financial statement account) based on the amortization schedule for the asset.
+DFA will periodically adjust for the interest component (using a high-level financial statement account that is not reflected on unit accounts) based on the amortization schedule for the asset.

 Which will trigger a system-generated correcting entry: